microsoft/pxt-calliope/README.md

-# micro:bit target for PXT
+# calliope target for PXT